Sometimes, there are inspiring stories of how a failing business sputtered back to life, and other times, a dying company becomes a cautionary tale.

-Work towards fulfilling their demands, and begin advertising on all platforms — both online and offline.
-In fact, if you have a business, you may want to print an ad in the local papers.
+Work towards fulfilling their demands and begin advertising on all online and offline platforms.
+If you have a business, you may want to print an ad in the local papers.
 At the same time, consider offering limited promotional deals, attending networking events, being active on Facebook, and so on.

 On the other hand, if your once-booming business is now in shambles, it is probably time to reconnect with loyal patrons of the past.
 People who helped build your business will likely feel obliged to come back if they feel valued.
 That said, ask their opinions on what they think went wrong and what you must do to deliver.